nasa/harmony-regression-tests/.github/pull_request_template.md

 * [ ] Acceptance criteria met
 * [ ] Tests added/updated (if needed) and passing
 * [ ] Documentation updated (if needed)
+* [ ] CHANGELOG updated with the changes for this PR